gwilku/jscan-docs/index.rst

 What is OBD JScan
 *****************

+OBD JScan is a mobile-only (Android and iOS) vehicle diagnostics and configuration app, exclusive for Jeep, Dodge, Chrysler and RAM vehicles listed in the app.
+It uses the vehicles' OBD (On-Board-Diagnostics) Port via one of the `compatible adapters`_.

 Features
 ========

-OBD JScan is a mobile-only (Android and iOS) vehicle diagnostics and configuration app, exclusive for Jeep, Dodge, Chrysler and RAM vehicles listed in the app.
-It uses the vehicles' OBD (On-Board-Diagnostics) Port via one of the `compatible adapters`_.

-With a proper adapter, the app is able to:
+With a proper adapter (and a `security gateway bypass`_ for most 2018-2024 models) the app is able to:

  * read the live data from the supported vehicles' modules
  * read the DTCs (Diagnostic Trouble Codes, a.k.a. "errors")